4 Ways the Customer Support Process is Like a Sales Funnel

 Want to refine how you work together to resolve customer issues?
 Click here to download our whitepaper on leveraging your team's collective knowledge to provide better customer support!

 To summarize, customer support is like a sales funnel because it’s procedural in nature with a single outcome (issue resolution) that the whole team is striving towards with their work.
-When starting to implement a funnel concept with a support team, define each stage and focus on creating clarity at the top of the funnel.
+When starting to implement a funnel concept with a support team, define each stage and focus on creating clarity at the top of the customer support funnel.
 From here, always evaluate your funnel to avoid leaks and dissatisfied customers.
 The concept of a funnel in customer support can be valuable to keep issues and requests organized and to minimize the number of issues that are missed.